 Bali has one of the most innovative and diverse performing arts cultures in the world.
 Many temples have an inner courtyard which serves as a performance space for the music, dance, or drama that often accompanies a Balinese ritual.
 Thousands of performances are held throughout the year, at public shows, temple festivals, or private ceremonies.
 Balinese performers act out the ancient stories of Hindu epics such as the Ramayana with their own Balinese touch.
 They also perform the traditional ritual dances, such as the Barong or “Lion Dance” that depicts the battle between good and evil.

 Sculpture is an important form of creative expression in Bali, and you will see many beautifully carved statues of gods and goddesses in the temples and courtyards of the island.
 Bali has a very highly developed visual arts culture, including painting, leather, and metal working.

 Taste the Local Cuisine

-Are you ready for a hot, spicy and colourful explosion of flavour ?
-Balinese food is most often served with rice or noodles, and most dishes involve pork, chicken or seafood and a variety of vegetables mixed with chilli.
+Are you ready for a hot, spicy and colorful explosion of flavor?
+Balinese food is most often served with rice or noodles, and most dishes involve pork, chicken or seafood and a variety of vegetables mixed with chili.
 Sate is a method of cooking that produces mouth-watering grilled meat on a stick.
 Nasi goreng is one of the most popular dishes, and is a delicious plate of steamed rice fried in wok with oil, vegetables and seafood or chicken, often served with a fried egg on top.
 Duck is also a popular ingredient in Balinese dishes.